 Imaging techniques may be used to assess individuals with short bowel syndrome.
-Such tests include plain abdominal X-rays to detect signs of obstruction or ileus (paralysis of intestinal muscles), computerized tomography (CT) scanning of the abdomen (abdominal CAT scan) or an abdominal ultrasound.
+Such tests include plain abdominal X-rays to detect signs of obstruction or ileus (paralysis of intestinal muscles), computerized tomography (CT) scanning of the abdomen (abdominal CAT scan), magnetic resonance imaging (MRI) of the abdomen or an abdominal ultrasound.
 During CT scanning, a computer and X-rays are used to create a film showing cross-sectional images of certain tissue structures.
 An abdominal CAT scan enables physicians to identify problems such as bowel obstruction and assess the health of the liver.
 An abdominal ultrasound may be used to detect biliary sludge or gallstones, which are often associated with short bowel syndrome.
-An upper gastrointestinal series (a tests that examines the upper and middle portion of the gastrointestinal system) with a small bowel follow through allows physicians to detect areas of stricture (narrowing) or abnormal connections (fistulas) within the small bowels and assess the health of the lining of the small bowel.
+An upper gastrointestinal series (an x-ray that examines the upper and middle portion of the gastrointestinal system) with a small bowel follow through and abdominal MRI (imaging which does not involve radiation exposure), allows physicians to detect areas of stricture (narrowing) or abnormal connections (fistulas) within the small bowels and assess the health of the lining of the small bowel.

 Additional tests may be performed to detect or assess potential complications of short bowel syndrome.
 For example, a liver biopsy may be performed to assess the health and function of the liver.
 Upper and lower endoscopic studies may also help in the evaluation of the function of the remaining intestine.

 The treatment of short bowel syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatric gastroenterologists, (age appropriate), surgeons, gastroenterologists, dietitians, nutritionists and other healthcare professionals may need to systematically and comprehensively plan an affected individual's treatment.
+Pediatric gastroenterologists, surgeons, adult gastroenterologists, dietitians, nutritionists and other healthcare professionals (social work and psychology) may need to systematically and comprehensively plan an affected individual’s treatment.

 The specific therapeutic procedures and interventions for individuals with a short bowel syndrome will vary, depending upon numerous factors including the specific symptoms present, the site and extent of the affected portion of the small intestine, whether the colon is involved, an individual’s age and overall health, tolerance of certain medications or procedures, personal preference and other factors.
 Decisions concerning the use of particular therapeutic interventions should be made by physicians and other members of the healthcare team in careful consultation with the patient and/or parents based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks, including possible side effects and long-term effects; patient preference; and other appropriate factors.